Collisionless relaxation to equilibrium distributions in cold dark matter halos: origin of the Navarro-Frenk-White profile: Discussion and summary

 \section{Discussion and summary}

 We have developed a self-consistent quasilinear theory for the collisionless relaxation of self-gravitating systems.
 Using this theory, we have shown that while the evolution of the fine-grained DF is described by the Vlasov equation, that of the coarse-grained DF $f_0$ is governed, under the quasilinear approximation, by a diffusion equation that we call the quasilinear diffusion equation (QLDE).
-It describes how the non-linear coupling of the linear fluctuations sourced by stochastic gravitational perturbations drives the secular evolution of $f_0$ over timescales longer than the dynamical time.
-The steady-state solution to this equation yields the $f_0$ towards which the system evolves.
+It describes how the non-linear coupling of the linear fluctuations sourced by stochastic gravitational perturbations drives the secular evolution of $f_0$.